shielaonsana/appointmed/README.md

-# Appointmed - Healthcare Appointment System
+# AppointMed - Healthcare Appointment System

-Appointmed is a simple PHP-MySQL web application that allows patients to book appointments and administrators to manage appointments and schedules.
+AppointMed is a simple PHP-MySQL web application that allows patients to book appointments and administrators to manage appointments and schedules.
 This system is ideal for small clinics or healthcare providers who want a basic and easy-to-use appointment management tool.

 ---